 “There is a way for non-U.S. residents to recoup some or all of their 30% gambling winnings withheld by the IRS by contacting RMS,” Sacks concludes “Founded by a Canadian Chartered Accountant, Refund Management Services is the most reliable and experienced gaming and casino tax refund provider for non-U.S. residents.
 It’s important to know that RMS has never been refused an eligible refund.”

-As registered agents of the IRS, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to three years after their winnings have been withheld.
+As registered Certified acceptance agents, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to three years after their winnings have been withheld.
 With the expertise in gaming-related tax laws, RMS understands all the IRS requirements to ensure that any entitled refund is successfully recovered.
 RMS only gets paid for successful gambling tax refunds and is a member of the Better Business Bureau and the Las Vegas Chamber of Commerce.
 To find out how Refund Management Services can help with U.S. gambling tax recovery, contact Refund Management Services toll-free from the United States and Canada at 1-888-272-5559 or e-mail RMS at [email protected].